Sardhendu/self-driving-vehicle/src/lane_line_advance/REPORT.md

 In-order to correct for radial distortion we need to at-least learn 3 parameters (k1, k2, k3), and to correct for tangential distortion we need to learn two parameters (p1, p2).
 We learn these parameter using a set of Chessboard images and apply it to all the frame of the lane line video.
 This takes care of the distorted edges

+#### Gradients and Color Spaces Threholding:
+Color are a very good indicator of a lane line provided the lane lines are visible.
+Lane lines are mostly while or yellow is color.

+*RGB*: The Red and Green spectrum of the RGB color space does a pretty good job in finding the while lane lines but more often fails in identifying yellow light.

+*HLS*: The S "saturation" spectrum of the HLS color space does a very good job in identifying the yellow lane line and does descent with the white lane lines.

+*Gradients*: Gradients are the best way to find lines given the image is preprocessed pretty well.
+Also, gradient in the x direction see, to be more effective because lane lines tend to go straight We apply *SobelX* to determine gradients on the image preprocessed with above techniques.

+*Approach*: S channel picks up the lane but also has relateively high value for nearby lane objects such as cars or far trees.
+The Red channel or the L channel is pretty good at filtering them.
+We use a simple thresholding heuristic on both R and S channels to get most out of the visible lane lines and use gradients on LS channels to get rid of some noise.

 #### Perspective Transform (Warping the image for better prediction):
 Lane lines in real world are parallel, but they tends to meet as we go further in the image.
 Fitting a polynomial